michaelxwang/michaelxwang.github.io/cat/tax/_posts/2025-01-27-nonresident-and-eip3.md

 - tax
 ---

-Many individuals have questions regarding their eligibility for the 2021 Economic Impact Payment (EIP3).
-While some taxpayers may have received EIP3 payments in error, it's crucial to understand that *nonresidents aliens were not eligible for the payment.*

 <img src="/assets/images/20250127-1400.png"/>

+Many individuals who were nonresident aliens in 2021 are now receiving the
+$1,400 Economic Impact Payment (EIP3), raising questions about their eligibility as well as how to handle the payment.
+Nonresident aliens were not eligible for EIP3 in 2021.
+If you receive the payment, it was issued in error by the IRS and should be returned.

 The [American Rescue Plan Act (ARPA)][arpa] explicitly excludes nonresident aliens from receiving the EIP3.
 This law added Section 6428B in the Internal Revenue Code (IRC), and The [IRC Section 6428B(c)][irc] defined an *eligibal individual* as follows: